adlnet/xAPI-Spec/xAPI.md

 <a name="miscext"/>

 ### 5.3 Extensions

-Extensions are defined by a map.
-The keys of that map MUST be IRIs, and the values MAY be any JSON value or data structure.
-The meaning and structure of extension values under an IRI key are defined by the person who coined the IRI, who SHOULD be the owner of the IRI, or have permission from the owner.
-If the extension key is an IRL, the owner of the IRL SHOULD make a human-readable description of the intended meaning of the extension supported by the IRL accessible at the IRL.
-A learning record store  MUST NOT reject an Experience API Statement based on the values of the extensions map.
+##### Description
 Extensions are available as part of Activity Definitions, as part of Statement context, or as part of some Statement result.
 In each case, they're intended to provide a natural way to extend those elements for some specialized use.
 The contents of these extensions might be something valuable to just one application, or it might be a convention used by an entire community of practice.

+##### Details
-Extensions should logically relate to the part of the Statement where they are present.
-Extensions in Statement context should provide context to the core experience, while those in the result should provide elements related to some outcome.
-For Activities, they should provide additional information that helps define an Activity within some custom application or community.
+Extensions are defined by a map and logically relate to the part of the Statement where they are present.
+Extensions in Statement context provide context to the core experience, while those in the result provide elements related to some outcome.
+For Activities, extensions provide additional information that helps define an Activity within some custom application or community.
+The meaning and structure of extension values under an IRI key are defined by the person who controls the IRI.

+##### Requirements

+* The keys of an extensions map MUST be IRIs.
+* An LRS MUST NOT reject a Statement based on the values of the extensions map.
-__Note:__ A Statement should not be totally defined by its extensions, and be meaningless otherwise.
-Experience API Statements should be capturing experiences among Actors and Objects, and SHOULD always strive to map as much information as possible into the built in elements, in order to leverage interoperability among Experience API conformant tools.
+* Statements SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
+* All extension IRIs SHOULD have controllers.
+* The controller of an IRL extension key SHOULD make a human-readable description. of the intended meaning of the extension supported by the IRL accessible at the IRL.
+* The values of an extensions MAY be any JSON value or data structure.

+__Note:__ A Statement defined entirely by its extensions becomes meaningless as no other system can make sense of it.

 <a name="miscmeta"/>